Bio-Prime/documentation/docs/index.md

 ### Users access

-A new user is created by the Administrator, who also provides the username (or new users log in with an already existing email) and password.
-He also sets the user's role and their level of access.
-As written before, different users will have different roles in the repository, which controls their information access.
-The roles are:
+A new user is created by the Administrator, who also provides the username and password, which is then changed by the user.
+New users can also log in with an already existing email.
+The Administrator also sets the user's role and their level of access.
+As already mentioned, different users have different roles in the repository, which controls their access to information or modifying of data.
+The roles in an ascending order of access are:

 * Guest / General user
 * Student